UK-MAC/TeaLeaf3D_HYPRE/README.md

 `make COMPILER=INTEL OPTIONS=-xavx C_OPTIONS=-xavx`

-A `DEBUG` flag can be set to use debug options for a specific compiler.
+Finally, a `DEBUG` flag can be set to use debug options for a specific compiler.

 `make COMPILER=PGI DEBUG=1`